Our Curriculum Intent

 The design and delivery of our curriculum is progressive and ensures a seamless transition between year groups and Key Stages.
 Our subject leaders across the school continuously reflect on the impact of our curriculum within each subject area to ensure that it remains of highest quality and is tailored to each cohort of children, dependent on their needs and interests.

 We strongly believe that our children will be most successful within their learning and development when, as a school; we have a strong connection with home and work together in a partnership.
-We have a high focus on engaging parents with their child’s learning through a variety of methods such as parent consultations, practical workshops and information evenings.
-We believe that these opportunities really empower parents to be able to support their child’s learning using a consistent approach with school.
+We have a high focus on engaging parents with their child’s learning through a variety of methods such as parent consultations, workshops, information evenings and online resources, videos and learning activities.
+We believe that these opportunities really empower parents to be able to support their child’s learning using a consistent approach with school, particularly during a school closure period.

 At the center of our curriculum is a commitment to develop each child as whole and to ignite a lifelong love of learning.
 We believe in a broad and balanced curriculum where all subjects are valued and equip our children with a breadth of knowledge and skills – providing them with memorable and enriching experiences and lifelong skills.